eklavyagoyal/eklavyagoyal.github.io/content/about/_index.md

 draft: false
 ---

 I am a Bachelor’s student at the Technical University of Munich (TUM), currently pursuing my degree in Physics.
-In parallel with my studies, I work as a **Machine Learning Assistant** at [Tools for Humanity](https://www.toolsforhumanity.com/), where I contribute to the development of machine learning models aimed at addressing global challenges.
+In parallel with my studies, I work as a **Working Student, Machine Learning** at [Tools for Humanity](https://www.toolsforhumanity.com/), where I contribute to the development of machine learning models aimed at addressing global challenges.

 ### Current Role